 Why?
 Simply because he declined to use his artistic talents to celebrate an event against his faith.

 In 2012, two men walked into Jack’s shop, Masterpiece Cakeshop, to request a custom-designed cake for their same-sex wedding.
 Jack politely declined, offering to sell them anything else in his store or to design a cake for a different event.
 Still, they picketed his store and then sued him.
-Alliance Defending Freedom has been representing Jack in this legal battle for the past five years, and the U.S. Supreme Court has agreed to hear the case on December 5.
+Alliance Defending Freedom has been representing Jack in this legal battle for the past five years, and the U.S. Supreme Court heard his case on December 5.

 All Jack wants to do is to honor God by running his business in a way that is consistent with his faith.
 But he has another motivation for taking this stand as well: He is defending the right of all Americans to live and work according to their beliefs.